Steps to Earning Substance Abuse Counselor Certification in Arkansas

 4. Apply for the LAADAC Credential

-This guide will take you through the step-by-press process to becoming a Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) Arkansas by way of ADC certification.
+This guide will walk you through the step-by-step process of becoming a Licensed Associate Alcoholism and Drug Abuse Counselor (LAADAC) in Arkansas through ADC certification.

-The first step to becoming an Alcohol and Drug Counselor (ADC) requires completing a course of formal training and education equal to 300 clock hours.
+The first step to becoming an Alcohol and Drug Counselor (ADC) involves completing a course of formal training and education that is equivalent to 300 clock hours.
 You can earn the required hours through a certificate program or through the Center for Addiction Studies and Research, an ASACB-approved distance-learning provider of education for substance abuse certification.

 You can also meet this requirement by completing a combination of college coursework, workshops, seminars, and live internet training.
 College coursework credits are converted into clock hours.
 Each three-credit course equals 42 hours, so you’ll only need to complete seven college courses to meet this requirement.